Setting Up a Closed Mode Flex Station

 • Instead, you either go directly to the Desigo CC login screen, or the Flex default user, if configured, is automatically logged in.

-1. Log in to the Flex desktop app as Defaultadmin and set up the Event and System windows the way you want them to appear when in closed mode.
+4. Log in to the Flex desktop app as Defaultadmin and set up the Events and System windows the way you want them to appear when in closed mode.
 See Setting a Default Window Layout for Flex Client.

 NOTE: Once closed mode is active, the windows cannot be moved, resized or changed in any way.
 So you must configure the desired layout now.

-NOTE: If the script run fails, see InstallKiosk.bat File Fails With Error.
+NOTE: If the run fails, in Troubleshooting Flex Client Issues, see Closed Mode Installation Fails With Error.

 • If you were not logged into Windows with sufficient rights, you will now be prompted to provide Administrator credentials.